 - Athletic fields

-Depending on where you live, certain cities and towns may also impose stricter
+Depending on where you live, certain cities and towns may also impose stricter or additional rules.

 Employment Restrictions for Convicted Sex Offenders

 In addition to having limitations on where they can live, a sex offender may also experience difficulty finding gainful employment for two reasons.
 First, many employers will not hire an individual who has been convicted of a crime for reasons of liability.
 Secondly, sex offenders may be barred from certain occupations that have access to children and other vulnerable populations, including but not limited to: